ory/docs/docs/kratos/ory-kratos-intro.md

 Identity is a hard problem that Ory Identities (Ory Kratos) solves in a unique way.
 We value security, flexibility, and integration with cloud technology (such as Kubernetes) the most:

 - Ory Kratos doesn't ship an HTML Rendering Engine.
-You use the Ory Account Experience available in The Ory Network or build your own UI in the language and framework you feel most comfortable with.
+You use the Ory Account Experience available in Ory Network or build your own
+  UI in the language and framework you feel most comfortable with.
 - The workflow engine allows you to fully customize your users' experience.
 Whether you want users to activate their accounts after registration, or have a multi-step (progressive) registration process - it's all possible!
 - One [identity schema](./manage-identities/identity-schema) doesn't fit all - you may have customers that need a billing address,